 Newly created materials Indicate where provided: section/figure legend N/A The manuscript includes a dedicated "materials availability statement" providing transparent disclosure about availability of newly created materials including details on how materials can be accessed and describing any restrictions on access.
-See Materials availability section at the end of the main manuscript.
+N/A N/A

-Antibodies Indicate where provided: section/figure legend N/A For commercial reagents, provide supplier name, catalogue number and RRID, if available.
-See Key Resources Table at the beginning of the Materials and Methods section.
+Antibodies Indicate where provided: section/figure legend N/A For commercial reagents, provide supplier name, catalogue number and RRID , if available.
+All antibodies used in this study are listed in the main text (Table 2) $\checkmark$

 DNA and RNA sequences Indicate where provided: section/figure legend N/A Short novel DNA or RNA including primers, probes: Sequences should be included or deposited in a public repository.
-See Key Resources Table at the beginning of the Materials and Methods section.
+All primers used in this study and their sequences are listed in the main text (Table 1) $\checkmark$

 Cell materials Indicate where provided: section/figure legend N/A Cell lines: Provide species information, strain.
 Provide accession number in repository OR supplier name, catalog number, clone number, OR RRID.
-See Key Resources Table at the beginning of the Materials and Methods section.
+Human induced pluripotent stem cells (hiPSCs) used in this study are the HMGU1 cell line, derived from fibroblasts established from skin taken from normal foreskin from a neonatal male (ATCC $\checkmark$ number CRL-2522, designation BJ).
+The HMGU1 cell line was a kind gift of Dr. Drukker.
+MTA approval was obtained from the Helmholtz Zentrum München (HMGU), Germany.
 Primary cultures: Provide species, strain, sex of origin, genetic modification status.
+No primary cultures used in this study.
 N/A

 Experimental animals Indicate where provided: section/figure legend N/A Laboratory animals or Model organisms: Provide species, strain, sex, age, genetic modification status.
 Provide accession number in repository OR supplier name, catalog number, clone number, OR RRID.
-N/A Animal observed in or captured from the field: Provide species, sex, and age where possible.
-N/A
+N/A N/A Animal observed in or captured from the field: Provide species, sex, and age where possible.
+N/A N/A

 Plants and microbes Indicate where provided: section/figure legend N/A Plants: provide species and strain, ecotype and cultivar where relevant, unique accession number if available, and source (including location for collected wild specimens).
-N/A Microbes: provide species and strain, unique accession number if available, and source.
-N/A
+N/A N/A Microbes: provide species and strain, unique accession number if available, and source.
+N/A N/A

 Human research participants Indicate where provided: section/figure legend) or state if these demographics were not collected N/A If collected and within the bounds of privacy constraints report on age, sex, gender and ethnicity for all study participants.
-N/A
+N/A N/A